mobilityiq/miq-ios-recruitment/README.md

 - Request access to the user’s current location using [CoreLocation](https://developer.apple.com/documentation/corelocation).

 ## Networking
-- Use Google’s [Nearby Search](https://developers.google.com/maps/documentation/places/web-service/search-nearby) API to fetch restaurants near the user’s current location.
+- Use [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) and Google’s [Nearby Search](https://developers.google.com/maps/documentation/places/web-service/search-nearby) API to fetch restaurants near the user’s current location.

 ## User Interface
 - Display the results from the Google API as MapKit annotations on the map view.